gamesbook/protograf/docs/source/deck_command.rst

 calculate how many cards appear on a page.
 It manages the "flow" of cards as they get drawn.

+.. _deck-command-primary:

 Primary Properties
 ------------------
 `↑ <table-of-contents-deck_>`_

-The following are key properties that will usually need to be set for a ``Deck``:
+The following are key properties that will often need to be set for a ``Deck``:

-- **cards** - this is the number of cards appearing in the deck; it defaults to 9; note that other commands such as ``Data()`` and ``Matrix()`` can alter this value
+- **cards** - the number of cards appearing in the deck; it defaults to 9; note that other commands such as ``Data()`` and ``Matrix()`` can alter this value
-- **height** - this is the card height for a rectangular card;
+- **height** - the card height for a rectangular card;
-  it defaults to 8.8 cm
+  it defaults to 8.89 cm, or 3.5", i.e. the height of a Poker playing card
-- **width** - this is the card width for a rectangular card;
+- **width** - the card width for a rectangular card;
-  it defaults to 6.3 cm
+  it defaults to 6.35 cm, or 2.5", i.e. the width of a Poker playing card

+.. _deck-command-secondary:

 Secondary Properties
 --------------------